thynavy/Micro-Bot/README.md

 # Micro:BOT Educational Board Overview

 ## Introduction of Micro:Bot
-Micro:Bot is an educational board that using Atmega328p the microcontroller from the AVR family developed by Microchip Technology (formerly Atmel).
+Micro:Bot is an educational board that is a microcontroller board based on the ATmega328P (datasheet).
 It is widely used in embedded systems and robotics projects due to its simplicity, low power consumption, and support for a broad range of peripherals.
 On board Micro:Bot is the basic of robotics with 4 motors, buzzer, button, RGB, servo pinout, IO pinout and with multi protocol communications such as SPI, I2C and UART.
 The Micro:BOT is designed to offer students, hobbyists, and engineers a robust platform for learning and implementing robotics and automation concepts.

 ## Core Features and Capabilities
 ### 1. Microcontroller Core: